vbalanarayan/grasp-assessment/README.md

 4. **Database Improvements**
    - Add the TimescaleDB extension to PostgreSQL for better handling of time-series data.
    - Alternatively, consider using another database specifically suited for time-series data.

+# Assignment 2 - Design a system

+## Added an Image which explains the workflow and tools